-- If stand-by charge and operating expense benefit calculated as above, GST and QST are already included in benefit for a Quebec employee. - GST to be remitted to government with the return that includes February 29, 2020 is calculated as follows: - > Stand-by charge = 4/104 x stand-by charge - > Operating expense benefit = 3% of operating expense benefit - QST to be remitted to government with the return that includes February 29, 2020 is calculated as follows: - > Stand-by charge = 9.975/109.975 x stand-by charge - > Operating expense benefit = 6% of operating expense benefit - Please note that QST must be remitted by businesses, which were considered to be small and medium-sized under the QST system, only if these businesses were small and medium-sized throughout the previous taxation year.
+- If stand-by charge and operating expense benefit calculated as above, GST and QST are already included in benefit for a Quebec employee. - GST to be remitted to government with the return that includes February 28, 2021 is calculated as follows: - $\Rightarrow$ Stand-by charge = 4/104 x stand-by charge - > Operating expense benefit = 3% of operating expense benefit - QST to be remitted to government with the return that includes February 28, 2021 is calculated as follows: - > Stand-by charge = 9.975/109.975 x stand-by charge - > Operating expense benefit = 6% of operating expense benefit - Please note that QST must be remitted by businesses, which were considered to be small and medium-sized under the QST system, only if these businesses were small and medium-sized throughout the previous taxation year.
 QST was not required to be remitted by large businesses prior to January 1, 2018.
-Starting January 1, 2018, large businesses are required to start including employee benefits in their calculation of QST at the following rates: - > 2019: 50% of the benefit the employee must include in their income: - > 2020: 75% of the benefit the employee must include in their income; and - > 2021 and after: 100% of the benefit the employee must include in their income.
+Starting January 1, 2018, large businesses are required to start including employee benefits in their calculation of QST at the following rates: - > 2020: 75% of the benefit the employee must include in their income; and - > 2021 and after: 100% of the benefit the employee must include in their income.